We work with local governments

 Through the use of a specifically equipped medical aid ship, in partnership with Pacific governments, YSA offers free health and healing services to isolated communities throughout the liquid-continent of the Pacific.
 We go where planes and cars cannot.

 In March of 2019, a 48m ship was gifted to YSA.
-The German-built vessel, formerly the MVCLAYMORE II, spent the previous decade carrying passengers and supplies to the Pitcairn Islands.
-The vessel was renamed MV YWAM KOHA.
-The KOHA is currently being repurposed to serve as a medical ship.
+The German-built vessel, formerly the MV CLAYMORE II, spent the previous decade carrying passengers and supplies to the Pitcairn Islands.
+The vessel was renamed MV YWAM KOHA and has been repurposed as a medical ship.

 YWAM (pronounced Y-Wham) or Youth with a Mission, is a global movement of Christians from many cultures, age groups, and traditions, dedicated to living out their faith practically throughout the world.
 Koha is a Māori word translated “gift.”
 The ship was a gift to YSA and it will be a gift to the Pacific Islands.

 The Christian ethos of YWAM informs us, undergirds our value system, and motivates us in all areas.
 Alongside YWAM’s 18 foundational values, YSA is strongly influenced by many of the beautiful concepts that sit within tikanga Māori.
 The following four Māori concepts influence the culture, policies and procedures of all we do:

 Kotahitanga - YSA values symbiotic partnerships that add worth to all parties.
 We believe that we are stronger together and seek to work with like-minded individuals and organisations to empower health throughout the Pacific.

 Whakapapa - We all have our own unique whakapapa - the people to whom we are connected in the past, present and future.
 We believe our genealogy is both a connection and an obligation, to honour those who came before us and pave the way for those to come.
 Our time is limited.
 What we leave behind is our contribution woven into the lives of others.
 This is our legacy.